presto-osu/orlis-orcis/orlis/README.md

 ### Ground Truth:
  The ground truth for unobfuscated apps is in file "./open_source_benchmarks/ground_truth.txt".
-Each line is in the format of "<app>: <lib jar>, <lib jar>, ...".
-The "lib jar" is the library jar used in the app.
-Because the apps are not obfuscated, the classes in the library jars also exist in the app.
+Each line is in the format of <app>: <lib jar>, <lib jar>, ....
+The <lib jar> is the library jar used in the app.

 As for obfuscated apps, applying the obfusctor and a mapping file will be generated.
 In the mapping file, the class signature before and after obfuscation will be shown.
 For example:
 "org.apache.commons.codec.net.URLCodec -> wy.ael" is a case in the